-Maria was provided with a Roman Catholic education at a convent in Paris, she has been described as having an aquiline nose and loose teeth.
-She had hazel eyes, silky blonde hair, and a flawless complexion and was described by a contemporary as " a woman of great accomplishments and beauty ” and “ unquestionably, a most beautiful woman, but perhaps too much inclined to fullness of figure ".
+Maria was provided with a Roman Catholic education at a convent in Paris, she has been described as having an aquiline nose and lose teeth.
+She had hazel eyes, silky blonde hair, and a flawless complexion and was described by a contemporary as " a woman of great accomplishments and beauty ” and “ unquestionably, a most beautiful woman, but perhaps too much inclined to the fullness of figure "

 The now twice widowed Maria Fitzherbert entered London high society.
 In the spring of 1784, while attending the opera with her uncle Lord Sefton, she was introduced to the young George, Prince of Wales, known to his friends as 'Prinny'.
 The prince was six years her junior and leading figure in fashionable society, he was known as the first gentleman of Europe for his polished and refined manners.

-George was totally smitten with Maria FitzHerbert and pursued her endlessly.
+George was smitten with Maria FitzHerbert and pursued her endlessly.
 Maria ’s devout Catholic beliefs would not allow her to become his mistress and therefore George decided that marriage was the only way to secure Maria's affections.
-In June, 1784, the infatuated George attempted to make her relent in a dramatically contrived scene at his home at Carlton House in which he appeared to have stabbed himself.
+In June 1784, the infatuated George attempted to make her relent in a dramatically contrived scene at his home at Carlton House in which he appeared to have stabbed himself.
 Maria accepted a ring he gave her then promptly fled to France.
 George sent pleading love letters begging her to return to England.

 In 1796, just three days after Caroline gave birth to their daughter, Princess Charlotte of Wales, on 10 January, George wrote his last will and testament, bequeathing all his "worldly property . . . to my Maria Fitzherbert, my wife, the wife of my heart and soul".
 Although by the laws of the country she "could not avail herself publicly of that name, still such she is in the eyes of Heaven, was, is, and ever will be such in mine."
 However, this did not lead to a reunion.
 The Prince finally sought a reconciliation with his "second self" during the summer of 1798.
 By then, he had separated from Caroline for good and was bored with his latest mistress, Frances Villiers, Countess of Jersey.
 They reconciled again after Pope Pius VII deemed their marriage legitimate.

-Architect William Porden designed Steine House (pictured left), on the west side of Old Steine in Brighton, for her.
+Architect William Porden designed the Steine House, on the west side of Old Steine in Brighton, for her.
 She lived there from 1804 until her death in 1837.
 She was buried at St John the Baptist's Church in the Kemp Town area of Brighton.